 - When you have to choose, prefer correctness and simplicity over performance.

 - In some cases correct and simple code is the best performing code!

 The real problem is that programmers have spent far too much time worrying about efficiency in the wrong places and at the wrong times; premature optimization is the root of all evil (or at least most of it) in programming.

 i.e. avoid making a part of the system simpler in exchange for making the system as a whole more complex.

-For example, smaller services can make those services simpler, but the reduction in consistency and the need for more inter-process communication makes the system much more complicated.
+For example, smaller services can make those services simpler, but the reduction in consistency and the need for more inter-process communication makes the system as a whole much more complicated.

 Recognise Intrinsic Complexity